COMMONWEALTH of Pennsylvania, Appellee v. Luis CRUZ, Appellant

 Thomas G. Saylor, Post Conviction Relief in Pennsylvania, Pa.
 B.A.Q., Vol. LXIX, No. 1 (January, 1998), at 1.
 The Majority‘s approach today will only sow further confusion concerning the proper role of the PCRA.
 Because I would decide the constitutional question of first impression actually presented, rather than add to the confusion surrounding the PCRA by reaching a different claim, I voice this respectful dissent.

 The previous litigation proscription of the PCRA is a statutory mandate which, unless it runs afoul of some constitutional proscription, is entitled to fidelity in enforcement of its plain terms.
 Collateral attacks upon final state convictions in Pennsylvania involving constitutional claims which are cognizable under the PCRA are governed by the terms of the PCRA and not by judicial whimsy.
 This Court has explicitly recognized that ours is not the only appropriate voice in determining the availability of relief from an otherwise-final criminal judgment.
-Thus, we have "acknowledged that the General Assembly is authorized, consistent with the Pennsylvania Constitution, to impose reasonable restrictions on the various forms of post-conviction review."
+Thus, we have “acknowledged that the General Assembly is authorized, consistent with the Pennsylvania Constitution, to impose reasonable restrictions on the various forms of post-conviction review.”
 Commonwealth v.
 Abdul-Salaam, 571 Pa.
 219, 812 A.2d 497, 501 (2002), citing Commonwealth v.
 Peterkin, 554 Pa.
 547, 722 A.2d 638, 642 (1998).
-One such reasonable restriction is the PCRA's previous litigation provision, which unambiguously states that claims which have been previously litigated are ineligible for collateral relief.
-42 Pa.
-C.S.
-9543(a)(3).
-Thus, "[a] petitioner is precluded from raising a claim on post-conviction review that was previously and finally litigated on direct appeal."
-Commonwealth v.
-Williams, 557 Pa.
-207, 732 A.2d 1167, 1183 (1999) (emphasis supplied); see also Commonwealth v.
-Chester, 557 Pa.
-358, 733 A.2d 1242, 1253 (1999) ("Claims that have been finally litigated are not cognizable under the PCRA.") (emphasis supplied).
-The PCRA defines previous litigation *880 in unambiguous terms which, in pertinent part here, unquestionably preclude review of appellant's search and seizure claim, since it was rejected by the Superior Court on his direct appeal: "an issue has been previously litigated if ...
-(2) the highest appellate court in which the petitioner could have had review as a matter of right has ruled on the merits of the issue...."
-Id. § 9544(a)(2).
+One such reasonable restriction is the PCRA‘s previous litigation provision, which unambiguously states that claims which have been previously litigated are ineligible for collateral relief.

 The previous litigation bar is a sensible one for it promotes finality and respect for judgments, which are important societal interests.
 See Commonwealth v.
 Morris, 565 Pa.
 1, 771 A.2d 721, 732 (2001); Peterkin, 722 A.2d at 643.
 “Finality is essential to both the retributive and the deterrent functions of criminal law.”
 Calderon v.
 Thompson, 523 U.S. 538, 555, 118 S.Ct.
 1489, 1501, 140 L.Ed.2d 728 (1998).
 It is one thing to offer a second bite at a state criminal judgment in order to allow for litigation of new claims, previously undiscoverable claims, or previously unripe claims (such as the one appellant actually forwards here), but it is another thing entirely to permit repetitive litigation of the same claim.
 Indeed, there is no practical and principled reason to permit even limited relitigation, for every defendant seeking to relitigate a claim will argue, as the Majority does here, that the first appeal was wrongly decided.
 As Mr. Justice (now Chief Justice) Cappy noted in Commonwealth v.
 Albrecht, 554 Pa.
 31, 720 A.2d 693, 703 (1998), “[t]he requirement that a claim for PCRA relief not be previously litigated would be rendered a nullity if this court could be compelled to revisit every issue decided on direct appeal upon the bald assertion that that decision was erroneous.”

 Enforcing the terms of the PCRA previous litigation bar provision would visit no injustice upon appellant, for he explicitly does not seek to relitigate his search and seizure claim.
-Enforcement of the provision would also spare the Court the necessity of simply assuming that search and seizure claims are cognizable in that form upon PCRA review.
-Given the manner in which this appeal has been presented, it is perplexing that the Majority reaches out to do this unnecessary violence to the PCRA.
+Enforcement of the provision would also spare the Court the

-The Majority's view that the previous litigation provision is subject to such selective "general" enforcement that it may be ignored to reach a claim which was not pursued by the PCRA petitioner invites a substitution of an arbitrary judicial will for the even-handedness of legislation.
-If this sort of sua sponte "selective" negation of the legislative provision is acceptable, what has the statutory "doctrine" become and who may know and predict its new contours?
-The statute no longer means what it literally says by its "plain terms." ___ Pa. at ___, 851 A.2d at 877.
-But, which other parties or claims will be deemed entitled to the sua sponte grace of Pennsylvania's highest court, to have the Court selectively reinvigorate already-failed claims?
-The case sub judice is not a capital case and, in any event, the previous litigation provision has been enforced in the capital arena; thus, today's rule cannot be justified by the Court's indulgence of the felt extra-legal necessities arising in capital cases.
+The Majority‘s view that the previous litigation provision is subject to such selective “general” enforcement that it may be ignored to reach a claim which was not pursued by the PCRA petitioner invites a substitution of an arbitrary judicial will for the even-handedness of legislation.
+If this sort of sua sponte “selective” negation of the legislative provision is acceptable, what has the statutory “doctrine” become and who may know and predict its new contours?
+The statute no longer means what it literally says by its “plain terms.”
+578 Pa. at 275, 851 A.2d at 877.
+But, which other parties or claims will be deemed entitled to the sua sponte grace of Pennsylvania‘s highest court, to have the Court selectively reinvigorate already-failed claims?
+The case sub judice is not a capital case and, in any event, the previous litigation provision has been enforced in the capital arena; thus, today‘s rule cannot be justified by the Court‘s indulgence of the felt extra-legal necessities arising in capital cases.
 See Commonwealth v.
 Saranchak, 570 Pa.
 521, 810 A.2d 1197 (2002) (reinstating PCRA petition of capital petitioner despite lack of jurisdiction to do so).
-It cannot be the mere constitutional nature of the underlying claim, for the "doctrine" has routinely been applied to bar reconsideration of constitutional claims.
+It cannot be the mere constitutional nature of the underlying claim, for the “doctrine” has routinely been applied to bar reconsideration of constitutional claims.
 E.g., Wharton, 811 A.2d at 983.
 Indeed, the doctrine has specifically been applied to search and seizure claims.
 E.g., Commonwealth v.
 Copenhefer, 553 Pa.
 285, 719 A.2d 242, 253 (1998).
 Moreover, if a general exception were to be made for certain constitutional claims, one would expect search and seizure issues to be at the bottom of the list, since they do not involve factual guilt or innocence, rather only police conduct.

 As authority for the notion that we may negate the previous litigation bar provision at will, the Majority cites Commonwealth v.
 Tyson, 535 Pa.
 391, 635 A.2d 623 (1993).
 As the Majority notes, however, Tyson is distinguishable because, in denying earlier relief to the appellant there, this Court had noted that the denial was without prejudice to post-conviction relief.
 The Tyson Court specifically emphasized the appellant‘s reliance upon the earlier “without prejudice” notation in determining that she was entitled to PCRA relief notwithstanding the previous litigation of the claim:

-*882 [O]ur May 6, 1988 Order, which was entered during the time that appellant was seeking reconsideration, clearly indicated that her right to petition for collateral relief was not thereby being jeopardized.
+[O]ur May 6, 1988 Order, which was entered during the time that appellant was seeking reconsideration, clearly indicated that her right to petition for collateral relief was not thereby being jeopardized.

-Based upon the circumstances presented here, we conclude that while the issues presented here were, indeed, previously raised and decided in appellant's direct appeal and thus, under the PCRA were finally litigated, fairness dictates that we permit collateral relief.
-Appellant reasonably concluded from the wording of the May 6, 1988 order that it was this Court's intention to permit her to seek collateral relief and thereby have the benefit of our then pending ... decision.
-Under the circumstances presented here it would be manifestly unjust for this Court to affirm the Superior Court's decision especially given the fact that it was our own order that no doubt misled appellant.
+Based upon the circumstances presented here, we conclude that while the issues presented here were, indeed, previously raised and decided in appellant‘s direct appeal and thus, under the PCRA were finally litigated, fairness dictates that we permit collateral relief.
+Appellant reasonably concluded from the wording of the May 6, 1988 order that it was this Court‘s intention to permit her to seek collateral relief and thereby have the benefit of our then pending . . . decision.
+Under the circumstances presented here it would be manifestly unjust for this Court to affirm the Superior Court‘s decision especially given the fact that it was our own order that no doubt misled appellant.

 Id. at 624 (emphases supplied).
-It was that unique situation which led the Court to conclude that "principles of fairness" and the "interests of justice" required an award of relief.
-No such reliance has been invited here by virtue of our improvident grant dismissal of appellant's appeal.
+It was that unique situation which led the Court to conclude that “principles of fairness” and the “interests of justice” required an award of relief.
+No

-Tyson is also distinguishable from the case sub judice because it involved the availability of a defense at trial—expert evidence concerning the so-called "battered woman syndrome"—and thus inured to appellant's actual guilt or innocence.
-Finally, given this Court's decisions in the previous litigation arena since Tyson, as well as the fact that the Tyson Court never attempted to explain under what authority the statute could be negated on "fairness" grounds, it is unwise to read Tyson in the Majority's expansive fashion i.e., as if it permits the Court to ignore the previous litigation bar provision whenever a Majority is of a mind to do so.
+Tyson is also distinguishable from the case sub judice because it involved the availability of a defense at trial—expert evidence concerning the so-called “battered woman syndrome“—and thus inured to appellant‘s actual guilt or innocence.
+Finally, given this Court‘s decisions in the previous litigation arena since Tyson, as well as the fact that the Tyson Court never attempted to explain under what authority the statute could be negated on “fairness” grounds, it is unwise to read Tyson in the Majority‘s expansive fashion-i.e., as if it permits the Court to ignore the previous litigation bar provision whenever a Majority is of a mind to do so.
 Tyson, which went to such extraordinary and near-apologetic lengths to tie itself to its unique facts, should be confined to those facts.

 Appellant presents a cogent constitutional claim of first impression.
 It is an issue of importance and capable of repetition.
 I would decide that claim.
-Because the Majority does not, and erroneously awards relief upon an unavailable claim which is not before us, I respectfully dissent.[2]
+Because the Majority does not, and erroneously awards relief upon an unavailable claim which is not before us, I respectfully dissent.2

 [H]aving had his standing acknowledged, appellant is then required to establish that the challenge he has without question legitimately raised is itself legitimate.
-In order to do so, he must demonstrate that he held such a privacy interest which was actual, societally sanctioned as reasonable, and justifiable in the place invaded that the warrantless entry of the police violated his right under the Constitution of this Commonwealth, Article I, Section 8, to be "secure... against unreasonable searches and seizures."
+In order to do so, he must demonstrate

 Notably, in forwarding his present assertion that he was “identically” situated to Melendez respecting the search of her home, appellant states that he had a reasonable expectation of privacy because he “resided” there.
 For proof of this crucial link in proving “identicality,” however, appellant relies not upon his own proof at the suppression hearing, but upon the Commonwealth‘s later evidence at trial, see Brief for Appellant, 12 n.
 8; a supposed concession by the Commonwealth at the collateral review stage (long after this Court supposedly violated his right to due process and equal protection by failing to recognize identicality); id. at 23, and a detective‘s hearsay testimony at the suppression hearing that an informant told him that appellant lived there.
 Id.
 On such a record, it is not so obvious that our predecessor brethren who supposedly cast inexplicably contrary votes were so incompetent as appellant and the Majority assume.